Comparisons

 Pros:

-• Direct validation of hypotheses
+• Provides direct validation of design hypotheses

 Cons:

-• Doesn't reveal new category ideas
+• Cannot reveal new category concepts

-• Limited by researcher's assumptions
+• Limited by researcher assumptions and existing frameworks

-• May miss better alternatives
+• May miss superior alternative structures

-Hybrid Approach
+Hybrid Card Sorting Approach

 Ready to Try Free Card Sort?